This page is intended to help you prepare your teaching for a mix of on-campus and remote students.

 Managing remote students Zooming in to a F2F class

-Students using Zoom to join a session works better in a tutorial or small class situation.
-For connectivity and accessibility reasons, we do not recommend live streaming lectures (especially large lectures).
+Students using Zoom to join a session allows for greater interaction in a tutorial or small class situation, rather than for large classes.

 If you can teach in a room with a large display screen or a dedicated multi-mode teaching room, that is ideal.
 In most cases you will probably be receiving the Zoom student on a laptop or other portable device.
-If possible, someone in the classroom other than you should set up the Zoom session, ensure the students are connected, can hear and be heard, and have visibility of whatever is appropriate at different times during the class.
+If possible, someone in the classroom other than you should set up the Zoom session to ensure the students are connected, can hear and be heard, and have visibility of whatever is appropriate at different times during the class.
 This might entail regularly moving the laptop to provide the remote student a view of you teaching your class, or giving groupwork instructions, or it might entail the facilitator sharing your presentation on screen.
 The facilitator needs to check with the student regularly to see if they are trying to contribute to a discussion, or ensure they can hear, and if there are questions or comments from outside the student’s hearing range the facilitator needs to repeat the question or post it in the Zoom chat.
 You will also need to decide whether it’s appropriate for students to leave their cameras off.

 If you can’t have someone else monitor the online students and you really must have remote students in your live Zoom sessions, you will need to intentionally build in time to maintain their engagement in your class.
 Practise how you will do this.
 Otherwise it is better to pre-record Zoom sessions so that all students can view them when it suits them.